Taras Shevchenko Park: Landmarks and structures

+After World War II, a new large-scale reconstruction of the park begins.
+Its territory is increased due to part of Shevchenko Square, the palace is being rebuilt (renamed to Palace of Student Culture since 1952), new alleys are being laid, a cast-iron fence in the Empire style is installed.
+A monument to Joseph Stalin (dismantled in 1961) is erected on the central alley of the park.

 As Shevchenko Park is elevated, the observation platform provides a view of the embankment and the Dnieper.
 Numerous eateries and a flowing fountain are also present.
 Accessing the Sicheslav Embankment or walking across the pedestrian bridge to Monastyrsky Island is a straightforward process.
 There's a waterfall and a memorial to Taras Shevchenko.
-After the Great Patriotic War, a new large-scale reconstruction of the park begins.
-Its territory is increased due to part of Shevchenko Square, the palace is being rebuilt (renamed to Palace of Student Culture since 1952), new alleys are being laid, a cast-iron fence in the Empire style is installed.
-A monument to Joseph Stalin (dismantled in 1961) is erected on the central alley of the park.
 Other landmarks and facilities are as follows: